siberianfox/tinygwiki/Flow-Control-and-Footers.md

 The following is in test in dev:
 Setting $qv=3 will return:

-{"qr":[1,2,3]}
+{"qr":1, "qi":2, "qo":3}

-Where '1' is the number of available buffers in the queue '2' is the number of buffers added to the queue since the previous queue report '3' is the number of buffers removed from the queue since the previous queue report
+Where qr (1) is the number of available buffers in the queue qi (2) is the number of buffers added to the queue since the previous queue report qo (3) is the number of buffers removed from the queue since the previous queue report

 This allows the host to know not only the queue depth, but the rate at which it is filling and emptying, and therefore manage the transmission of new Gcode blocks.
 A simple throttling scheme is just to send lines until the buffer fills to some level - say 4 buffers left - then use the buffers removed value as the number of lines to send to replenish the buffer.